 To revoke the election, you must file an amended return for the year of the installment sale (and any other year affected by the sale), reporting the gain on the installment method.
-(See Figuring Installment Income and Reporting Installment Income).
+(See Figuring Installment Sale Income and Reporting Installment Sale Income).
 You generally have three years from the due date of the original return to file an amended return.
+You cannot revoke your effective election out of the installment method if the taxable year in which any payment on the installment obligation was received has closed.